 Add your questions, comments, home remedies, etc. below.
 And if you find this site helpful, please pay it forward by answering or commenting on any of the submissions below.

 Identifying and dealing with garden pests is something every gardener has to do at some point.
-How are you dealing with the pests that invade YOUR garden?
+How are you dealing with the bugs and insects that invade YOUR yard?

 Technique and Recipes from Other Visitors

 Click below to see contributions from other visitors to this page...